SSC Result 2020: SSC Marks Normalization Update

-- Staff Selection Commission has released the SSC CGL Notification on 22nd October 2019.
+- Staff Selection Commission has released the SSC CGL Notification on 22nd October 2019 to fill in more than 8000 vacancies across India.

 - Normalization ensures that the result is fair for all candidates as the varying difficulty level in different shifts of the exam is balanced by SSC.

 - SSC CGL Result with the Normalized marks will be released any day now.
 The Tier 1 CHSL will be conducted on 17th March 2020.

 - Most Government Recruitments have now implemented this method due to its legitimacy.
 SSC is a very reputed and extensive recruiter who released the formula they use to implement normalization.

 - SSC CHSL Notification 2020 will be out on 3rd December 2019.
 If you are interested in applying, fill the application form from 3rd December to 10th January 2020.